-Developing and scaling Safe Hands Kenya, a mission-driven alliance of Kenyan organisations to serve as a first line of defence against COVID-19.
+Developing and scaling Safe Hands Kenya, a mission-driven alliance of Kenyan organizations to serve as a first line of defense against COVID-19.

 As COVID-19 tears through the developing world, it leaves hundreds of millions of people at risk.
 In such contexts, where low-income families often live in dense informal settlements, practices like social distancing are simply not possible.
 Working from home is typically not an option as informal employment is more commonplace, and most make a precarious living.
 As such, people are forced to venture out to try and make some daily income.
 In this context, any lockdown tactics create risk of social unrest and violent police enforcement.1

 Combatting an Invisible Threat

 A new model must be designed in order to support and protect communities that can least afford to sustain the impact of a pandemic on their lives and livelihoods.
 Safe Hands Kenya (SHK) aims to provide that new model in a country where only 550 intensive-care-unit beds exist for 50 million people, and where over 90% of people in most counties lack proper hand-washing facilities.

 Safe Hands Kenya elevates the most pragmatic, scalable solution to limit exposure to COVID-19 in developing country contexts: rapid mass sanitation.

 The most practical tools for slowing spread in Kenya, and Africa more broadly, focus on driving behaviour change, providing masks, and providing hygiene and sanitation at scale—particularly in high-risk public space “hot spots.”
 However, many vulnerable communities lack both the practice and the financial means for such preventive measures—particularly not for a crisis that may last many months or years.
 Therein lies both the challenge and the catalyst for Safe Hands Kenya.